Pessary: Support pessary

 Ring with support pessaries are the supporting type.
 These are often used as a first-line treatment and used for earlier stage prolapse since individuals can easily insert and remove them on their own without a doctor's help.
 These can be easily folded in half for insertion.

 Gellhorn pessaries are considered a type of supporting and space-occupying pessary.
 These resemble the shape of a mushroom and are used for more advanced pelvic organ prolapse.
-These are less preferred than ring with support pessary due to difficulty with self-removal and insertion.
+These are less preferred than ring with support pessaries due to difficulty with self-removal and insertion.

 Marland pessaries are another type of supporting pessary.
 These are used to treat pelvic organ prolapse as well as stress urinary incontinence.
 These pessaries have a ring at their base and a wedge-shaped ridge on one side.
 Although these pessaries are less likely to fall out than standard ring with support pessaries, individuals find it difficult to insert or remove them on their own.